A Sufficient Statistic for Influence in Structured Multiagent Environments: Sufficiency of Influence-Based Abstraction

 \begin{theorem} For a finite-horizon POSG, the solution of the IALM for the incoming influence point $\ifpiA{i}(\polA{\excl i})$ associated with any $\polA{\excl i}$ achieves the same value $V_{i}(\ifpiA{i}(\polA{\excl i}))$, given by \eqref{eq:V(b0)_inf}, as the best-response value $V_{i}(\polA{\excl i})$, given by \eqref{eq:V(b0)_JESP}, computed against $\polA{\excl i}$ directly:

 \end{theorem}

-To prove this (in \sect\ref{sec:suff:proof-of-theorem}) we will show that the immediate reward terms and observation probabilities are equal (\sect\ref{sec:suff:rewards-and-obs}).
+We note that this results also holds in the presence of intra-stage connections.
+To prove the result (in \sect\ref{sec:suff:proof-of-theorem}) we will show that the immediate reward terms and observation probabilities are equal (\sect\ref{sec:suff:rewards-and-obs}).
 In turn, to show this, we will need to show that transition probabilities are the same given a local-form belief and a global-form belief, which means that the local-form belief is a sufficient statistic to predict the next local state (\sect\ref{sec:suff:local-transitions}).
 In order to allow the rewriting to take place, we first show how the global-form belief can be factorized.

 We believe that this proof by itself is useful: it isolates the core technical property that needs to hold for sufficiency in \lem\ref{lem:localTransitionSufficiency_Pxmxm} in \sect\ref{sec:suff:local-transitions}.
-In this way it 1) conveys insight into the nature of how abstraction of state latent factors affects value, 2) provides a derivation that can be used to obtain simplifications of the definition of influence (\dfn\ref{dfn:influence}) in simpler cases, and 3) provides a recipe of how to prove similar results in problems which add even more complexities.
+In this way it 1) conveys insight into the nature of how abstraction of latent state factors affects value, 2) provides a derivation that can be used to obtain simplifications of the definition of influence (\dfn\ref{dfn:influence}) in simpler cases, and 3) provides a recipe of how to prove similar results in problems which add even more complexities.